Aria-vero-s/modusdesign/README.md

     1. As a User, I want to easily understand the main purpose of the site and learn more about the organisation.

         1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
 Underneath there is a Hero Image and a "Get a quote now" button.
-        2. Following the hero image are the about, contact and testimonials sections.
+        2. Following the hero image are the ethos section, about, contact and testimonials sections.
         3. At the bottom of the page, the user can search the site contents with an integrated search bar, access social media links, read the privacy notice and sign up to newsletters.

     2. As a User, I want to be able to easily be able to navigate throughout the site to find content.